ydelloyd/Marketplace/README.md

 1. Run `docker-compose up -d`
 1. Visit the frontend at `http://localhost:8080/`
 1. Visit the backend at `http://localhost:3001/`. `http://localhost:3001/users` demonstrates a working return of data.

 ---

-## Guidelines

-- **Time Commitment**: We ask that you spend up-to 3-4 hours on this assignment.
-- **GitHub Repository**: Provide a link to a GitHub repository containing the project code.
-Make frequent commits with clear messages to show your thought process and progress.
-- **Main Document**: Further detailed guidelines and requirements can be found [here](https://docs.google.com/document/d/1ofKBO4I7dUrUhfRQjNHHCAeJb2zIy-2lo7_YvA8DJfo).

----